apache/privacy-website/index.md

 to either privacy@apache.org (many people read this list) or to VP Privacy personally (vp-privacy@apache.org).

+## Do I need a DPA when I run your software?

+Short answer: no. Please see: [software users FAQ](/faq/software-users.html)

 ## Security issues with this website

 We receive numerous requests related to security issues.
 If you think you found a security issue,